datacarpentry/NEON-R-Tabular-Time-Series/_posts/R/dc-tabular-time-series/2016-1-08-TS01-Time-Series-Metadata.md

 * <a href="http://harvardforest.fas.harvard.edu:8080/exist/apps/datasets/showData.html?id=hf001" target="_blank">View Harvard Forest Fisher Tower Webpage.</a>

-Let's begin by visiting that page.
+Let's begin by visiting that page above.
 At the top of the page, there is a list of data available for Harvard Forest.
 NOTE: **hf001-06: daily (metric) since 2001 (preview)** is the data that we used in the [previous tutorial]({{ site.baseurl }}R/Brief-Tabular-Time-Series-qplot/).